gosukiwi/vimo/vim-lessons/lesson-1.md

 # Lesson 1: Modes
 Welcome to Vim!
 Let's get down to bussiness.
-I'll give you a tour of Vim, and particularly, using Vim with pVim configuration.
+I'll give you a tour of Vim, and particularly, using Vim with Vimo configuration.

 __IMPORTANT__: Press `j` to scroll down this file.
 Press `zz` to center the screen in the current line.
 Press `<esc>u` to undo.
 We'll see more commands